Abhishek-4195/Python---EDA---Big-Basket-Sales-Analysis/README.md

 ---

 ## 📂 What’s Inside
-- `Data Cleaning.ipynb`: Jupyter notebook for handling missing data, creating new columns, and preparing the data.
-- `EDA.ipynb`: The core of the project, containing code for all visualizations and analyses of the Big Basket dataset.
+- `EDA.ipynb`: Jupyter notebook for handling missing data, creating new columns, and preparing the data.
+The core of the project, containing code for all visualizations and analyses of the Big Basket dataset.
 - `README.md`: You’re here!
 An overview of the project.
 - `Resources`: Folder containing any images or supporting documents used in the analysis.